 I find that generally you can divide the work of a user interface designer into four categories.
 You communicate with the client, you research, you design and prototype, and you communicate with the developers.
 Let's take a look at each of these phases in more detail.

 Client communication is all about understanding the client's problem.
-The goal is to get to grips with your client's business.
-The beginning of a project typically constitutes a lot of talking.
+The goal is to get to grips with your client's business, so the beginning of a project typically constitutes a lot of talking.
 It's fine not to know too much about your client's domain when you start out – you can look at their business in a fresh way while you envision possible design solutions.

 To be a good UI designer, you need to be able to eventually think along with your client's business.
 For example, your client might be in aviation.
 Working for them will eventually make you pretty knowledgeable about that industry.
 So, a tip for your own happiness here is to choose the industries you work for wisely, so you don't end up being an expert in something you don't care about or have no interest in.

 During a project, the communication doesn't stop.
 As a designer, you will be presenting your work constantly.
 At our company we are a remote team, so we don't have many in-person meetings.
 Instead, we make heavy use of screen sharing through video conferencing.
 Communication tools like Skype and Slack are used every day.